pelican-eggs/eggs/README.md

-# Parkers Pterodactyl eggs repo
+# Pempkin's Pterodactyl eggs repo <- A fork of Parker's egg repo intended for personal use but available to all

 I am working on adding a large collection of public eggs for the Pterodactyl community.